SiddyHub/Dapr/README.md

 1. [Polyglot Persistence with Dapr](https://github.com/SiddyHub/DaprDataManagement)
 2. [Using Azure Ad Identity](https://github.com/SiddyHub/DaprAzureAdIdentity)

-* Will keep updating the above list with new topics and new code base.
+*Will keep updating the above list with new topics and new code base.

-The [main](https://github.com/SiddyHub/Dapr/tree/main) branch, is the actual code base.
-The [eshop_daprized](https://github.com/SiddyHub/Dapr/tree/eshop_daprized) branch is the refactored code base with Dapr building blocks.
+The [main](https://github.com/SiddyHub/Dapr/tree/main) branch, is the actual code base, and [eshop_daprized](https://github.com/SiddyHub/Dapr/tree/eshop_daprized) branch is the refactored code base with Dapr building blocks.

 This version of the code uses **Dapr 1.7**